Great patio furniture ideas will make your outdoor patio a space that’s chic, comfortable and functional, however it needs to be used.

 Wood patio furniture is a great partner to a country-style gravel patio.
 While the wood does need protection from the elements, keeping the finish natural will complement the soft shades of the patio’s surface.

-‘Consider going for seating featuring curves like this bench to echo the soft, organic lines of a rustic backyard,’ says Homes & Gardens Editor in Chief Lucy Searle.
+‘Consider going for patio furniture ideas featuring curves, like this bench, to echo the soft, organic lines of a rustic backyard,’ says Homes & Gardens' Editor in Chief Lucy Searle.

 12. Bring zing to seating